Introduction to HE finance data

 From March 2019 onwards, we have published current data in the form of interactive tables embedded in the website.

 Before 2019, we published much of our data as Excel spreadsheets.
 The full HESA Finance record was published in HE Finance Plus, with key data published as smaller tables in Finance of Higher Education Providers.
-All back issues of both publications are now free to download under a Creative Commons licence, as part of our Open Data roadmap.
+All back issues of both publications are now free to download under a Creative Commons licence, as part of our Open Data (PDF) roadmap.

 What further guidance is available for interpreting our data?